WestPeakResearch/WestPeakWebsite/src/content/Team/Cynthia-Wang/index.md

 ---

-Cynthia is a first-year commerce student intending on specializing in finance.
-She is passionate about the capital markets and joined WestPeak to further develop her financial analysis and modelling skills.
+Cynthia is a second-year Commerce student intending to specialize in Finance.
+She is passionate about the capital markets and joined WestPeak to further develop her financial analytical skills.

-Outside of school, she can be found painting with acrylics, listening to podcasts, and trying out new restaurants.
+Outside of school, she can be found painting with acrylics, listening to podcasts, or trying out new restaurants.